Honour: War of 1812

 Historian Norman Risjord emphasised the importance of honour as a cause of the War of 1812, which the United States launched against Britain despite Britain's much more powerful naval and military strength.
 Americans of every political stripe saw the need to uphold national honour, and to reject the treatment of the United States by Britain as a third class nonentity.
 Americans talked incessantly about the need for force in response.
-This quest for honour was a major cause of the war in the sense that most Americans who were not involved in mercantile interests or threatened by Indian attack strongly endorsed the preservation of national honour.
+This quest for honour was a major cause of the war in the sense that most Americans who were not involved in mercantile interests or threatened by Native American attack strongly endorsed the preservation of national honour.
 The humiliating attack by HMS Leopard against USS Chesapeake in June 1807 was a decisive event.
 Historians documented the importance of honour in shaping public opinion in a number of states, including Massachusetts, Ohio, Pennsylvania, and Tennessee, as well as the territory of Michigan.
 Americans widely celebrated the conclusion of the war as successful, especially after the spectacular defeat of the main British invasion army at New Orleans restored the American sense of honour.

 National honor, the reputation of republican government, and the continuing supremacy of the Republican party had seemed to be at stake...
 National honor had [now] been satisfied, says historian Lance Banning, "Americans celebrated the end of the struggle with a brilliant burst of national pride."

 The British showed respect for American honour.
 "Some of the strongest praise for America and swiftest recognition of what the young republic had achieved for American honor, prestige, and power came from within British naval circles."
 Britain refrained from interfering with American maritime interests and ceased with the impressment of American citizens following the war.